briantoe/Kellermann-Foundation/Modern Instructions.md

 > **Password:** bwindi

 Congratulations, you're finished, you will never have to do this ever again! (hopefully)
 >If able to successfully run the application, but unable to save a maternity form, it could be that the maternity.sql table does not currently exist in the database.
-To create the maternity.sql table, run the following command:
+To create the maternity.sql table, run the following command in the MariaDB Command Prompt:
 `source maternity.sql`

 ## Miscellaneous